-President of the All-Ukrainian Jewish Congress, the EAJC First Vice-President, Vadim Rabinovich and President of the Euro-Asian Jewish Congress, Dr. Michael Mirilashvili made a joint decision to help Jewish communities and organizations of Ukraine to hold the Seder.
+All-Ukrainian Jewish Congress, together with the Euro-Asian Jewish Congress made a joint decision to help Jewish communities and organizations of Ukraine to hold the Seder.

 Despite the complicated situation dictating strict requirements, the community leaders, with the support of the EAJC, did everything possible to ensure a festive atmosphere in Jewish families.
 The EAJC leaders turned to the Ukrainian Jewish communities and organizations with a request to give maximum attention to the elderly and veterans.

 The Jewish community of Moldova invited everyone to the online Seder.
 Despite the difficulties, the community activists made sure that all Seder tables had matzah, while elderly and socially vulnerable members of the community received kosher food packages as well.

 The community has launched a special hotline and is coordinating all the efforts, taking into account all Jewish organizations of Moldova.
 “These days, we provide assistance to everyone who needs it, and we will continue doing so, despite the prevailing difficult circumstances,” said Aleksandr Bilinkis, the president of the Jewish community of Moldova and the EAJC vice-president.
 The provides individual means of protection and food to members of the community who are at risk from coronavirus.